avsavani/HubermanGPT/README.md

 Thanks to [Dr. Andrew Huberman](https://twitter.com/paulg) for putting out great podcast.

-I highly recommend to listening to the full podcasts from the reasults.
+I highly recommend to listening to the full podcasts from the results.

 ## Contact